-Managing a warehouse isn’t a piece of pie.
+Managing a warehouse isn't a piece of cake.
 It takes meticulous planning, execution, and monitoring to stay on the right track.
-However, notwithstanding the good intention, there are some common warehouse management mistakes that we, as managers, end up committing without ever realizing that we are.
+However, notwithstanding good intentions, there are some common warehouse management mistakes that we, as managers, end up committing without ever realizing that we are.

-This blog goes over about 5 top warehouse management mistakes, and how you can avoid making them.
+This blog goes over five top warehouse management mistakes and how you can avoid making them.

 1. Inefficient Inventory Management

-Shortage of inventory, excess of inventory, and storing obsolete inventory are three very common scenes in warehouses.
-While many warehouses may believe in following JIT (just-in-time) replenishment, and some, in over-preparing themselves for hikes in demand, both situations can make you incur additional operational costs and customer dissatisfaction.
+Shortage of inventory, excess inventory, and storing obsolete inventory are three very common scenarios in warehouses.
+While many warehouses may believe in following JIT (just-in-time) replenishment, some over-preparing themselves for hikes in demand.
+Both situations can make you incur additional operational costs and customer dissatisfaction.

 As for the problem of storing obsolete stock, it just eats up the precious space for no good reason.

 Another ailment is that of not performing periodic cycle counts and physical inventory.
-Even if you are assured of 99% accuracy since you are using a WMS, the one percent may still hunt you down in the longer run.
+Even if you are assured of 99% accuracy since you are using a WMS, the one percent may still catch up with you in the long run.

 How to Avoid:

 A WMS can help you avoid many of the headaches associated with managing and updating your inventory.
-In the most basic form, the WMS should allow you to track all the cargo that comes in & out of the warehouse, its location, status, and associate each cargo to a unique identifier (package ID) within the WMS.
+In the most basic form, the WMS should allow you to track all the cargo that comes in and out of the warehouse, its location, and its status and associate each cargo to a unique identifier (package ID) within the WMS.

-The WMS should allow you to track the exact storage location for each piece by creating a relation between the Bay ID (location) and the package ID.
+The WMS should allow you to track the exact storage location for each piece by creating a link between the Bay ID (location) and the package ID.

 It is highly recommended that package IDs are attached to cargo in the form of barcode labels and that Bay IDs are also identified by barcode labels on each location.
-This allows that as each piece is received, stored and shipped, its status and the inventory are automatically updated.
+This allows that as each piece is received, stored, and shipped and that its status and the inventory are automatically updated.

 Having this capability will allow you to track all your inventory almost in real-time, perform cycle and physical counts very efficiently, have the status (Putting Away, Storage, Picking, etc.) for each piece of cargo reflected, and have a clear view of obsolete cargo at the click of a mouse.

-A good WMS will help you maintain the optimum inventory at any given time, and determine the safety stock level, especially in case of seasonal demand hikes.
+The right WMS will help you maintain the optimum inventory at any given time and determine the optimum stock level, especially in case of seasonal demand hikes.

-Finally, take physical inventory and cycle counts every three weeks to two months depending on the size of the warehouse and throughput.
-Also, don’t just stop at correcting the inaccuracy (if found); go deeper to investigate its origin so that it can be rooted out.
+Finally, take a physical inventory, and cycle counts every three weeks to two months, depending on the size of the warehouse and throughput.
+Also, don’t just stop at correcting the inaccuracy (if found) — go deeper to investigate its origin so that it can be rooted out.